somanshu25/GPU-Accelerated-Point-Cloud-Registration-Using-Hierarchical-GMM/README.md

 ## Algorithms and implementation Details

 In our project, we have looked at various algorithms to perform Gaussian Mixure Models.
 We have looked at the standard Gaussian mixure model algorithm with full, disagonal and spherical covariances updates.
 Our implementation includes the usage of Numba and CuPy kernels in Python to compare the performance of CPU and GPU implementations.
 We also implemented EM algorithm in C++ version before shifting to Python version because of the issues we were facing to integrate Open3D visualizer due to limited resources.

+One of the implwmwntations that we have worked on is on Hierarchical Gaussiam mixure Models (HGMM's).
+In normal Gaussian mixure model, the search is over the linear time, while in HGMM models, the search is over the logarithmic time while doing the point cloud registration.
+In thsi alogrithm, we create the mixure models in the form of tree structure where the parent node is made up of GMM of it's child node.
+In our implementation, we have taken the value of the number of child node for the parent as 8.
+Thus, each node except the leaf child will have the comibation of 8 componnets, but as we go down the hierarchy, the micixing coefficients of the oarent will get multiplied to the child's mixing coefficient, making the child compoennts to fit more into the dataset.

 ## Use cases

 ### Unsupervised Segmentation